COVID-19 SAFETY PROCEDURES

 - Athletes will be required to wash/sanitize hands before and after classes.

-- Athletes will be required to wipe down all equipment after use using the cleaning supplies provided below.
+- Athletes will be required to wipe down all equipment after use using the cleaning supplies provided at the gym.

 Some Tips for Wearing Masks While Working Out: